niharjoshi/MapReduceLogFileAnalyzer/docs/README.md

 ## Introduction

-In this assignment, we will explore the Hadoop File System and execute MapReduce programs in it - first on out local machine and then on AWS EMR clusters.
+In this project, we will explore the Hadoop File System and execute MapReduce programs in it - first on out local machine and then on AWS EMR clusters.

 AWS EMR deployment process here: [YouTube](https://youtu.be/f6GjRRMHE-Y)